Sprakbanken/nodalida25_sami_ocr/README.md

 ## Installation
 You can make a virtual Python environment and install like this:
-(if you have the correct version of python and venv installed)
+(if you have the correct version of Python and venv installed)
 ```
 python3 -m venv env-name
 . env-name/bin/activate